-While Lamport timestamps was defined for multiple distributed nodes event synchronization, database optimistic locking is much simpler, because there is only on node (the database server) where all transactions are synchronized (coming from concurrent client connections).
+While Lamport timestamps was defined for multiple distributed nodes event synchronization, database optimistic locking is much simpler, because there is only one node (the database server) where all transactions are synchronized (coming from concurrent client connections).

-Argument 4: Distributed computing favors logical clock over physical ones, because we are only interested in event ordering anyway.
+Argument 4: Distributed computing favors logical clock over physical ones because we are only interested in event ordering anyway.

 If you enjoyed this article, I bet you are going to love my book as well.

 Using physical time might seem convenient at first, but it turns out to be a naive solution.
-In a distributed environment, perfect system time synchronization is mostly unlikely.
+In a distributed environment, perfect system time synchronization is most unlikely.
 All in all, you should always prefer logical clocks when implementing an optimistic locking mechanism.